 Thanks to the contributions of many generous corporations, foundations, and individuals who sponsor the Young Heroes Outreach Program, we are able to provide YHOP to Philadelphia-area public, charter, and parochial schools at no charge.

 Each participating faculty advisor team will receive an honorarium upon completion of each phase of the program.
-They will also be invited to participate in future Professional Development Workshops hosted at the museum at no charge or a reduced rate.

 Yes!
 Our program kicks-off with an all expenses paid trip to the National Liberty Museum for a 90 minute tour led by our Museum Educators.

-Contact Kevin Orangers, Vice President of Programs at 215-925-2800 ext.
-133 or at email@example.com
+Contact Jean Byrne, Director of Education & Outreach, at 215-925-2800 ext.
+108 or at email@example.com

 GiveBack Workshops at NLM are a unique way of volunteering and the perfect spark to activate your family’s sense of empathy, respect, and responsibility, the character traits that make someone a true hero of liberty.
 A different GiveBack Workshop is held once each month on a Saturday morning.
 You and your children will work together to complete a “make-and-donate” activity specifically designed by the partner organization for that month.